mr-abims/mr-abims/README.md

 ### I am Abims,I'm a Blockchain Developer with experience deploying innovative solutions Ethereum and other EVM chains
 - 🔭 I’m currently working on Amazing Things
 - 🌱 I’m currently building amazing things
-- 👯 I’m looking to collaborate on Smart Contract Development with foucus on NFt, Defi and DAOS
+- 👯 I’m looking to collaborate on Projects with Solidity and Rust
 - 🤔 I’m looking for help with Smart Contract Security
 - 💬 Ask me about Amazing stuffs ...
 - 📫 How to reach me: [Abims](https://twitter.com/mr_abims)